[email protected] Lagos, Nigeria

 Benchmark: Varies widely - luxury $300-500/sq ft, average $150-300/sq ft

-These metrics reveal how efficiently you're managing inventory and operations.
+These important measures of retail performance reveal how efficiently you're managing inventory and operations.

 5. Inventory Turnover Ratio